 Is HVAC a Stressful Job?

-Any job can be stressful.
-HVAC technicians service complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-Sufficient experience and tools are helpful when resolving these concerns.
-What’s more, paid training and a stable workload help people in the HVAC industry fend off some of the most common reasons for work-related stress.
+Every job has sources of stress.
+HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+Sufficient experience and tools can help address any concerns.
+What’s more, paid training and a steady supply of work help people in the HVAC industry fend off some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Accessing and servicing large equipment can be exhausting.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Reaching difficult-to-access equipment can be strenuous.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

 Would a Recession Impact HVAC Jobs?

-While a recession can affect any industry, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be required, which means apprentices and master technicians alike can often find work across the country.
+While no job is guaranteed to survive a recession, HVAC is particularly resilient due to the widespread use of heating and cooling equipment.
+Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, professional servicing will become even more important.
-Newer models of heating and cooling systems use less energy or obtain it from renewable sources such as solar and wind.
-Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.
+As HVAC systems continue to advance, technicians and installers will become even more important.
+The newest models of heating and cooling systems use less energy or produce it from renewable sources including solar and wind.
+Greener HVAC equipment will continue to expand, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED along with specialized training.
-Other, more specialized (and higher paying) HVAC careers are dependent on additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED on top of professional training.
+Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.

-Earn certifications by signing up for classes at a community college or trade school.
-The time it takes to become an HVAC technician varies from program to program, which generally lasts between six months to two years.
+Earn certifications by enrolling in classes at a community college or trade school.
+The time it takes to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
 An HVAC company will sometimes also require NATE certification.
-This refers to North American Technician Excellence, this key accreditation further develops your technical knowledge to ensure the highest quality services.
+This refers to North American Technician Excellence, this influential accreditation builds on your existing industry knowledge to help you better serve customers.

-Even though basic concepts of an HVAC career could be learned on your own, professional development means combining classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While some math is involved, the majority of an HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.
+Even though basic concepts of an HVAC career could be learned on your own, professional development means a combination of classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While you'll need to know some basic math, most of the HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.

 Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment becomes more technologically advanced.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school usually costs about $15,000.
+According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
 A community college is usually around $5,000 per year.
-By comparison, the average student debt for a bachelor’s degree is $25,921.
+With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.

-A typical workday may vary depending on where you work.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you are more likely to have a set schedule during normal business hours.
+The daily schedule may vary on the work site as well as your specific skill set.
+If you work in repairs, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you are more likely to have a set schedule during normal business hours.

-As we mentioned before, you should expect the occasional job in inclement weather as well as in difficult-to-reach places.
+As stated previously, every now and then the job will have to be done in severe weather as well as in dirty or cramped spaces.
 If you work in a customer-facing role, strong customer service skills are always useful.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Because HVAC is a fast-growing industry, your salary should reflect that.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Having said that, salaries may fluctuate based on your location and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+However, total compensation can depend on where you live and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary